boyahou/boyahou.github.io/_pages/about.md

 # Research:

 - ## Parsimonious Non-parametric Learning of Dynamical Systems:
-    I am interested in learning \emph{parsimonious} representations of dynamical systems from data in both single-agent and multi-agent contexts.
+    I am interested in learning parsimonious representations of dynamical systems from data in both single-agent and multi-agent contexts.
 My research focuses on an operator-theoretic approach to capture the action of the system dynamics on suitable spaces of functions--[Reproducing Kernel Hilbert Space (RKHS)](https://en.wikipedia.org/wiki/Reproducing_kernel_Hilbert_space)--that does not require parametric representations, and thus, makes it appealing from a data-oriented standpoint.
 I integrated this approach into reinforcement learning, characterization of regions of attraction, uncertainty propagation, and transient stability analysis of power systems.

   - **B. Hou**, S. Sanjari, N. Dahlin, S. Bose, U. Vaidya, “Sparse Learning of Dynamical System in Reproducing Kernel Hilbert Space: An Operator-Theoretic Approach”, accepted at ICML 2023. [paper](../assets/ICML_2023.pdf)